knative/serving/community/ROLES.md

 ### Responsibilities and privileges

-The following apply to the part of the codebase for which one would be an approver in an CODEOWNERS file:
+The following apply to the part of the codebase for which one would be an approver in a CODEOWNERS file:

 *   Approver status may be a precondition to accepting large code contributions